ceph/ceph/doc/cephadm/nfs.rst

 .. note:: Only the NFSv4 protocol is supported.

-The simplest way to manage NFS is via the ``ceph nfs cluster ...`` commands; see :ref:`cephfs-nfs`.
+The simplest way to manage NFS is via the ``ceph nfs cluster ...`` commands; see :ref:`mgr-nfs`.
 This document covers how to manage the cephadm services directly, which should only be necessary for unusual NFS configurations.